adeabujade/Company-Topology/README.md

 Core Layer:
 Two routers will be deployed to connect the internal network to the internet via two ISPs.
 Each router will connect to one ISP using the following public IP subnets:

 ISP1: 195.136.17.0/30 and 195.136.17.4/30

 ISP2: 195.136.17.8/30 and 195.136.17.12/30

 Static routes will be configured for external connectivity.
 Distribution Layer:

 Two multilayer switches will provide redundancy and handle inter-VLAN routing.
 Both switches will be interconnected and configured for High Availability (HA).

 The switches will connect to the core routers and the access switches for each floor.

 Access Layer:
 Each floor will have access switches to connect end-user devices and wireless access points.

 Department and Floor Configuration
-First Floor
+First Floor:

 Departments: Sales and Marketing, Human Resources, and Logistics.

 Users: 120 per department.

 VLANs:
 VLAN 10: Sales and Marketing

 VLAN 20: Human Resources and Logistics

 IP Subnets:

 VLAN 10: 172.16.1.0/25

 VLAN 20: 172.16.1.128/25

 Second Floor
 Departments: Finance and Accounts, Administrator, and Public Relations.

-Users: 120 per department.
+Users: 120 per department

 VLANs:

 VLAN 30: Finance and Accounts

 VLAN 40: Administrator and Public Relations

 IP Subnets:

 VLAN 30: 172.16.2.0/25

 VLAN 40: 172.16.2.128/25

 Third Floor
 Departments: ICT, Server Room.

 Users:
 ICT: 120 users

 Server Room: 12 devices (static IPs)

 VLANs:

 VLAN 50: ICT

 VLAN 60: Server Room

 IP Subnets:

 VLAN 50: 172.16.3.0/25

 VLAN 60: 172.16.3.128/28 (for static IP allocation)